steff880/MS2-project-Cottage/README.md

 This is a website, where users can book a Cottage.

-Site's purpose is to help users book their next holiday and enjoy their time off, at a nice and warm Cottage.
+The site's purpose is to help users book their next holiday and enjoy their time off, at a nice and warm Cottage.

 ## UX